 Watch this space for information regarding the ISA 2020 meeting in Tarragona Spain.

-The current Board of Directors of the ISA was officially elected for the next term at the XVIth International Symposium on Amyloidosis in Kumamoto, Japan on 3/29/2018.
+The current Board of Directors of the ISA was officially elected for the next term via electronic vote on March 4, 2020.

 Since 2002, the ISA has had exceptional leadership from around the world.
 We value their dedication and efforts that have led the organization in progressing the advancement of amyloidosis research.